 Renders and detailed descriptions of all the other featured aspects of this village are coming…

-Pod 2 is designed to demonstrate affordable, sustainable housing that can be modularly expanded with maximum ease.
+The Straw Bale Village is designed to demonstrate affordable, sustainable housing that can be modularly expanded with maximum ease.
 The straw bale construction method and torus design with centrally located bathrooms were chosen for this reason.
 As with Pod 1, the goal of Pod 2 is also maximum space and resource efficiency combined with artistic elements, shared common spaces designed for specific common uses, water catchment off all structures, and more.

 Q: Where can I get more information about your philosophies for world change?